 Strategic investments can allow young people to claim their rights —to education, health, development, and to live free from violence and discrimination.
 The gains delivered by education in childhood and adolescence – a once-in-a-lifetime opportunity – can never be replicated later in life.

-Yet today 42% of young people live in poverty.
-Their limited access to accurate information and opportunities makes them vulnerable to poor sexual and reproductive health and limited rights: One in three girls in developing countries is married before the age of 18, threatening her health, education and future prospects.
+Young people living in poverty have limited access to accurate information and opportunities and it makes them vulnerable to poor sexual and reproductive health and limited rights: One in three girls in developing countries is married before the age of 18, threatening her health, education and future prospects.
 Child marriage, usually results in early pregnancy, is linked to deaths from complications of pregnancy and childbirth, and married girls are more likely than married women to suffer violence and other abuse at the hands of their husbands.
 Up to half of sexual assaults are committed against girls below the age of 16.
 Adolescent boys are at risk, as well.
 Young people – both boys and girls – are disproportionately affected by HIV.

 Young people often lack of access to family planning and contraception – to the means to decide freely whether, when or how often to become pregnant.
 Improved reproductive health and increased access to contraception information and services would offer some of the best hopes for removing the barriers that prevent young people from reaching their full potential and contributing fully to the communities in which they live.